awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeTrainingJob.md

 A timestamp that indicates when the training job was created\.
 Type: Timestamp

+ ** [EnableInterContainerTrafficEncryption](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-EnableInterContainerTrafficEncryption"></a>
+To encrypt all communications between ML compute instances in distributed training, choose `True`\.
+Encryption provides greater security for distributed training, but training might take longer\.
+How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+Type: Boolean

+ ** [EnableNetworkIsolation](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-EnableNetworkIsolation"></a>
+If you want to allow inbound or outbound network calls, except for calls between peers within a training cluster for distributed training, choose `True`\.
+If you enable network isolation for training jobs that are configured to use a VPC, Amazon SageMaker downloads and uploads customer data and model artifacts through the specified VPC, but the training container does not have network access\.
+The Semantic Segmentation built\-in algorithm does not support network isolation\.
+Type: Boolean

  ** [FailureReason](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-FailureReason"></a>
 If the training job failed, the reason it failed\.
 Type: String
 Length Constraints: Maximum length of 1024\.

+ ** [FinalMetricDataList](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-FinalMetricDataList"></a>
+A collection of `MetricData` objects that specify the names, values, and dates and times that the training algorithm emitted to Amazon CloudWatch\.
+Type: Array of [MetricData](API_MetricData.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 20 items\.

  ** [HyperParameters](#API_DescribeTrainingJob_ResponseSyntax) **   <a name="SageMaker-DescribeTrainingJob-response-HyperParameters"></a>
 Algorithm\-specific parameters\.